mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Updating the Application Secret

-Each Application secret MUST be updated after each message to provide better FS and PCS guarantees.
+Each Application secret MUST be updated after each message to provide better cryptographic security guarantees, hence:

-Senders MUST use the generation N+1 of the application secret, where N is the last generation they received.
+- Senders MUST use the generation N+1 of the application secret, where N is the last generation they received.
-Recipients SHOULD delete older generations of application secret and as soon as possible, within usability bounds.
+- Recipients SHOULD delete older generations of application secret and as soon as possible, within usability bounds.

 The next generation of Application Secret is computed by deriving an